-To see how other women with epilepsy managed their seizures, treatments and labour, you might want to look at The Pregnancy Diaries.
+To see how other women with epilepsy managed their seizures, treatments and labour, go to the Pregnancy Diaries on our website.

-If you have any further questions about epilepsy and having a baby, please contact Epilepsy Action or contact your family doctor, epilepsy specialist or specialist nurse.
+If you have any further questions about epilepsy and having a baby, please contact Epilepsy Action or contact your GP, epilepsy specialist or epilepsy specialist nurse.

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action Helpline freephone on 0808 800 5050.